 UCLA Transportation subsidizes UCLA students and employee transit pass costs for seven transit agencies.
 Avoid traffic, relax, sleep, study, or read with transit.
-Students and employees who are new to the University or new to riding transit may be eligible for a free quarterly transit pass through the Bruin Commuter Transit Benefit program.
+Students have access to fare-free rides with the Bruin U-Pass for undergrads and the Bruin Grad Pass for eligible graduate students.
+All other Bruins new to riding transit may be eligible for a free quarterly transit pass through the Bruin Commuter Transit Benefit program.

 Subsidized Transit Passes:

 - Bruin Grad Pass (for eligible graduate students)

 - Santa Clarita Transit

 Telework is a work arrangement in which an employee regularly performs work at a remote location for a specified portion of the workweek.
 For employees whose work does not require an on-campus presence, telework offers more work-life balance by reducing commutes, resulting in less traffic and improved air quality.
 When teleworking, employees are expected to meet the same performance standards as they would when working on-site.

 For more information about telework policies and how to begin a telework arrangement, please visit Telework at UCLA: Guidance and Resources.

 Join in on a carpool or form your own with fellow Bruins within the UCLA community.